ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 #### Environment Variables

-Any software system has **scopes** those group variables.
+Any software system has **scopes** that group variables.
 A scope is a part of a program or system where the variable name remains associated with its value.
 There you can convert the variable name into its address.
 Outside the scope, the same name can point to another variable.

 A scope is called **global** if it spreads to the whole system.
 Here is an example.
 Suppose that the variable called `filename` is in the global scope.
 Then you can access it by its name from any part of the system.